Ouranosinc/xclim/.github/CONTRIBUTING.rst

      ^^^^^^^^^^^^^^^^
      * Updated the contribution guidelines. (:issue:`868`, :pull:`869`).

-   If this is your first contribution to Ouranosinc/xclim, we ask that you also add your name to the `AUTHORS.rst <https://github.com/Ouranosinc/xclim/blob/master/AUTHORS.rst>`_, under *Contributors*.
+   If this is your first contribution to Ouranosinc/xclim, we ask that you also add your name to the `AUTHORS.rst <https://github.com/Ouranosinc/xclim/blob/master/AUTHORS.rst>`_, under *Contributors* as well as to the `.zenodo.json <https://github.com/Ouranosinc/xclim/blob/master/.zenodo.json>`_, at the end of the *creators* block.

 Tips
 ----